thefrontside/frontside.com/blog/2025-12-23-announcing-effection-v4/index.md

 ## The Future

 Effection 4.0 represents over two years of thought, discussion, and code in action at the highest levels of production.
-We've been using it for a while now and pretty excited about it.
+We've been using it for a while now and are pretty excited about it.
 And we couldn't be more proud now to share it with you.
-We can't wait to see the things you'll build with it
+We can't wait to see the things you'll build with it.